-Laundry Tip: Get all the laundry done just before moving day so you won’t have to worry about laundry for a few days in the new home.
+Laundry Tip: Get all the laundry done as close as you can before moving day so you won't have to worry about laundry for a few days in the new home.

 This might be a linen closet.
 Keep one spare change of sheets for each bed and maybe a blanket per person.
 Keep just a few spare pillows and pillowcases.
+Keep out a sleeping bag per person in case the moving truck does not arrive when you would like.
 Everything else can be packed.
 Remember you are labeling it just in case you need these items.

 We usually don't have anything we can pack other than decor in the bathroom because we are either using everything or the items do not do well in storage.
 I do make notes in my schedule for the few days before moving to get things ready to go.

 Pack More As The Date Gets Closer

 As the date draws near, walk through each room, starting at the front door and go clockwise around your house on each level and outdoors and pack and store what you will not need before moving day.

 I hope this article has been helpful for your next move.

 this brand of bubble wrap in a huge box

 color coded moving labels with room names

 Printable Moving Labels To Organize Boxes By Rooms They Will Go In